YuriBrandi/Angelia/README.md

 - A Title Extraction module
 - A Reliability Evaluation module

-#### Note: All these modules are exectued in local and require no external requests.
+#### Note: All these modules are exectued in local and require no external requests (no CDN is used).

 ![Angelia-EnglishW](https://github.com/YuriBrandi/Angelia/assets/52039988/d11fe413-e9fe-46cd-95db-cb13eaf21fb1)